bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-04-17-newsletter.md

-  improved plugin flexibility and begun migrating all altcoin support to plugins, and added support for BBQr-encoded [PSBTs][topic psbt] (see [Newsletter #295][news295 bbqr]), among numerous other new features and bug fixes.
+  improved plugin flexibility and begun migrating all altcoin support to plugins, and added support for BBQr-encoded [PSBTs][topic psbt] (see [Newsletter #295][news295 bbqr]), among numerous other new features and bug fixes. {% assign timestamp="41:50" %}

 - [LDK 0.0.122][] is the latest release of this library for building LN-enabled applications; it follows the [0.0.121][ldk 0.0.121] release that fixes a denial-of-service vulnerability.
-The latest release also fixes several bugs.
+The latest release also fixes several bugs. {% assign timestamp="42:55" %}

 ## Notable code and documentation changes